 EAGLE SONG by Joseph Bruchac (Abenaki) with pictures by Dan Andreasen (Dial, 1997).
 Danny Bigtree encounters racism when he moves from the Mohawk reservation to the city.
 However, Danny is inspired by the Iroquois hero Aionwahta and by his own father to choose peace.
 Ages 8-up.

 THE HEART OF A CHIEF by Joseph Bruchac (Abenaki)(Dial, 1998).
 Chris is an eleven-year-old Penacook (Abenaki) boy, living on a fictional reservation in New Hampshire.
 He is facing a new school, a possible new casino on a tribal island as well as his father’s alcoholism and the issue of Indian sports mascots.
 Ages 8-up.

 SKELETON MAN by Joseph Bruchac (Abenaki)(HarperCollins, 2001).
 Molly’s parents are gone, vanished.
 She needs to find answers and a way to go on.
 But Molly has been taught well of her Mohawk traditions.
 She understands the importance of dreams.
 She knows to take them seriously.
 Ages 10-up.
 Look for more books in the series.

 SUPER INDIAN by Arigon Starr (Kickapoo)(Wacky Productions, 2012).
 Hubert Logan was an ordinary Reservation boy until he ate tainted commodity cheese infused with Rezium, a secret government food enrichment additive.
 Known as Super Indian, Hubert fights evil forces who would overtake the Reservation’s resources and population.
 Assisted by his trusty sidekicks Mega Bear and Diogi, they fight crime the way they know how—with strength, smarts and humor.
+Ages 12-up.
 More on this title from Cynsations.
 Compiled from promotional materials.

 THE WINDOW by Michael Dorris (Modoc)(Hyperion, 1997).
-This story features an eleven-year-old Rayona Taylor, a character featured in two of Dorris’s novels for adults, A YELLOW RAFT IN BLUE WATER, and CLOUD CHAMBER.
+This story features an eleven-year-old Rayona Taylor, a character featured in two of Dorris’ novels for adults, A YELLOW RAFT IN BLUE WATER, and CLOUD CHAMBER.
+Ages 8-up.
 The novel is probably best appreciated by readers of all three works; however, THE WINDOW is a step toward growing into the other two.
-Ages 8-up.